 write only the main flowlines to the output files

-apply shapely’s simplify method to the line before writing.
-It is a purely cosmetic option, although glacier length will be affected.
+apply shapely’s simplify method to the line before corner cutting.
+It is a cosmetic option: it avoids hard “angles” in the centerlines.
 All points in the simplified object will be within the tolerance distance of the original geometry (units: grid points).
-A good value to test first is 0.5
+A good value to test first is 0.75

 apply the Chaikin’s corner cutting algorithm to the geometry before writing.
 The integer represents the number of refinements to apply.
 A good first value to test is 3.